 Browse this page to learn about traffic fines and penalties, paying your ticket, and what to do if you've lost your traffic ticket.

 NOTE: In most of New York, non-criminal traffic tickets are processed by the local city, town, or village criminal or traffic courts, not the Department of Motor Vehicles (DMV).
-However, in New York City, Buffalo, and Rochester, the Traffic Violations Bureau (TVB) of the NY DMV will handle your ticket.
+However, in New York City, the Traffic Violations Bureau (TVB) of the NY DMV will handle your ticket.

 Traffic fines in New York and other costs associated will depend on various factors, such as the: